Kitura/BlueCryptor/README.md

 - ```func zeroPad(string: String, blockSize: Int) -> [UInt8]```

 ## Restrictions

-The following algorithm is not available on Linux since it is not supported by *OpenSSL*.
-- Digest: MD2

 In all cases, use of unsupported APIs or algorithms will result in a Swift `fatalError()`, terminating the program and should be treated as a programming error.